 Agencies may have specific or unique procurement requirements or need to purchase goods or services on a one-off basis.
-In these cases, agencies establish their own contracts, standing offers or prequalification schemes to meet their specific needs.
-While individual agencies establish and manage these arrangements, they may be made available for other agencies to use via a piggybacking clause.
-Piggybacking allows other agencies to use the arrangement, under the existing terms and conditions.
+In these cases, agencies establish their own contracts, standing offers or pregualification schemes to meet their specific needs.

+While individual agencies establish and manage